-- (a) The intention of this guidance document is to ensure that good quality water compliant with all required standards is available in all drinking taps and drinking water connections in primary schools. - (b) It should be used by Design Teams and school authorities to assist them in the design of the mains water installation in new primary schools, extensions to existing primary schools and also on refurbishment and upgrade projects in schools involving the cold water services. - (c) For projects currently in the design process TGD-030.1 shall be implemented as follows:

-• PROJECTS WHERE STAGE 1 IS IN PREPARATION:

-These guidelines shall be implemented and addressed in the design development of Stage 2a.

-• PROJECTS WHERE STAGE 2A IS IN PREPARATION:
+- (a) The intention of this guidance document is to ensure that good quality water compliant with all required standards is available in all drinking taps and drinking water connections in post primary schools. - (b) It should be used by Design Teams and school authorities to assist them in the design of the mains water installation in new post primary schools, extensions to existing post primary schools and also on refurbishment and upgrade projects in schools involving the cold water services. - (c) For projects currently in the design process they shall be implemented as follows: - PROJECTS WHERE STAGE 1 IS IN PREPARATION: TGD-031.1 shall be implemented and addressed in the design development of Stage 2a. - PROJECTS WHERE STAGE 2A IS IN PREPARATION: